 The countries on this list all have something in common - despite contributing little to greenhouse gas emissions, they are especially vulnerable to the effects of global warming.
 They also all feature on the IRC’s Watchlist as countries most likely to experience a humanitarian crisis in 2023.

-Find out which 10 countries researchers have identified as at risk of climate disaster.
+Find out which 10 countries researchers have identified as at risk of climate disaster:

 How do we know what countries are at risk of climate disaster?

-To find out which countries are most at risk from climate disasters, the International Rescue Committee (IRC) and the World Resource Institute (WRI) analyzed where climate crises are likely to occur and whether affected countries have the capacity to respond and protect vulnerable communities.
+To find out which countries are most at risk from climate disasters, the International Rescue Committee (IRC) and the World Resource Institute (WRI) analysed where climate crises are likely to occur and whether affected countries have the capacity to respond and protect vulnerable communities.